 My coaching client Daniel asked me, “Bill, are you a Hunter or a Farmer?
 Do you constantly prospect for new business, or do you focus on the clients you currently have?”

 I replied, “I’m more of a Trapper.
-I like to apply the principles of value-centered marketing so people see me as a resource and come to me for further assistance.”
+I like to apply the principles of value-centered marketing, so people see me as a resource and come to me for further assistance.”
 However, even though I take on this persona, it’s still essential to understand how different salespeople like to work.
 This post will explain the difference between the hunter and farmer sales persona and how they take on sales activity.

 The Hunter Sales Persona

 Hunters are good at quickly building rapport with prospects but not necessarily cultivating long-term salesperson and client relationships.
-They go to many networking events, join other types of organizations, use LinkedIn and other social media platforms to reach out to people, make a lot of calls, and ask for referrals on a regular basis.
+They go to many networking events, join other organizations, use LinkedIn and social media platforms to reach out to leads, make lots of calls, and ask for referrals regularly.

 The Farmer Sales Persona